markstringer-dti/markstringer-dti.github.io/dti.md

 The developer who was demoing the screen looked blank.
 The business analyst who we'd only just set eyes on and had only just joined the team started to look worried "No, it's in the requirements that cases should be arranged by account number."
 "But that makes no sense" someone with a Northern Irish accent joined in.
-"It's people who are victims of fraud, not just individual accounts" chorused in someone with a Glaswegian accent.t "We need to see all the accounts that someone holds, and see the activity across all of them for this to make any sense." said someone with an accent I didn't recognise.
+"It's people who are victims of fraud, not just individual accounts"  added someone with a Glaswegian accent.
+"We need to see all the accounts that someone holds, and see the activity across all of them for this to make any senser," said someone with an accent I didn't recognise.

 Yes, that's right.
 The structure of this project was fundamentally wrong.
 This problem hadn't been detected through months and months of analysis.
 But, literally five minutes of putting the working software (OK, I'll admit, it was only a front end) in front of the people who might use it had found the problem.